Justice-Reaper/Justice-Reaper/README.md

 Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
 I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
 To date, I've published over 230 articles while maintaining a regular posting schedule as I prepare for my OSCP and BSCP certification

 Throughout my journey in this field, I’ve encountered tasks that I found tedious or repetitive.
-To solve this, I developed some tools using Bash and Python to automate these processes, allowing me to focus on what truly matters
+To solve this, I've developed some tools using Bash and Python to automate these processes, allowing me to focus on what truly matters

 When it comes to languages, I see English as essential in this field.
 That’s why I earned my Cambridge B1 certificate last year, and I’m now working toward my B2